Spatio-Temporal Graphical Counterfactuals: An Overview: Differences between POM and SCM

 Thus, for $X, Y, T$, only one structure can satisfy the back-door criterion, as shown in Fig.~\ref{figure: backdoor}.
 And in the back-door path, it is obtained that

 which is the same in case of $do(T=0)$~\cite{diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}.
-Then, if the causal sufficiency is satisfied, that is, no hidden variable can interfere $X, Y, T$, the expectation of potential outcomes in TABLE~\ref{table: pom} can be calculated by
+Then, if causal sufficiency holds (i.e., no hidden variables confound $X, Y$ and $T$), the expectation of the potential outcomes in Table~\ref{table: pom} can be calculated as

-This is the same in POM, as follow:
+This is the same in POM, as follows:

 which is the same in case of $do(T=0)$.
 Thus, with comparing Eq.~(\ref{equation: docal}) and Eq.~(\ref{equation: dopom}), $\mathbb{E}[Y| do(T=1)] = \mathbb{E}[Y(1)]$, and $\mathbb{E}[Y| do(T=0)] = \mathbb{E}[Y(0)]$, in the two frameworks, but they start from different assumptions.
 Thus, the ignorability assumption can be decomposed as the causal sufficiency assumption and the back-door criterion, and the causal sufficiency is relatively trivial to satisfy.
-Actually, the ignorability is more likely to be a technical assumption, that needs many controlled trials to deconfound, while the back-door path is clear to search in a Bayesian network.
-A potential and more difficult technical issue is to discover the network structure accurately.
+The ignorability is more likely to be a technical assumption that needs many controlled trials to deconfound, while the back-door path is clear to search in a Bayesian network.
+A potential, more difficult technical issue is accurately discovering the network structure.